Chapter 3: Three Types of Knowledge for Product Managers to Seek

 Industry knowledge is what allows you, as a Product Manager, to write a Market Requirements Document (MRD), which sets the vision for your product, lays out the core tenets of the product strategy, and essentially answers the question: “What is the market in which we operate going to require of us in order for us to grow our business?”

 You may have heard it said that product management is mostly a “soft skills” position.
 Among the many soft skills required, passion and knowledge are two of the most fundamental.
-Without both, a Product Manager will be hard pressed to influence the kind of change that he or she is uniquely positioned to do.
+Without both, a Product Manager will be hard pressed to influence the kind of change that he or she is uniquely positioned to enact.
 To some extent, passion is something that is impossible to teach.
 If you’re not excited about the business you are guiding, you may want to find a new business.
 You can, however, obtain knowledge.

 All good Product Managers bring enthusiasm into their roles, but the most successful ones are those who manage to quickly develop three domains of knowledge: Organizational, Product and Industry.
 These three domains encompass a wide range of understanding about the companies we work in, the products we build and sell, and the industries we sell into.
 Some of these are easier to develop, and more critical to success, than others – but it is at the confluence of all three that true Product success lies.
-The next several chapters will be deep-dives into each area individually.
+The next several chapters will explore each area individually.